Salisbury, Maryland: Government

 Salisbury is a municipality within Wicomico County.
 The form of government is strong-mayor, as defined by the City Charter.
-In this form, executive functions are vested in a popularly elected mayor who serves a four-year term; currently John 'Jack' R. Heath.
+In this form, executive functions are vested in a popularly elected mayor who serves a four-year term; currently Randy Taylor.
 The Mayor is the chief executive officer and the head of the administrative branch of the city government.
-In that role, he is responsible for overseeing the various departments in the city, ensuring that the ordinances of the city are executed, providing an annual report on the financial condition and accomplishments of the city, appointing the heads of all departments and members of committees and commissions, prepare an annual budget, and supervise the City Administrator who manages day-to-day functions.
+In that role, he is responsible for overseeing the various departments in the city, ensuring that the ordinances of the city are executed, providing an annual report on the financial condition and accomplishments of the city, appointing the heads of all departments and members of committees and commissions, prepare an annual budget, and supervise the City administrator who manages day-to-day functions.
 The City Administrator is the supervisor of all department heads, except the City Clerk and City Attorney.
 The City Administrator may also perform all other tasks delegated by the Mayor.
 Legislative and oversight functions are the purview of the elected council.
 The five council members are elected to four-year terms from the city's five districts.
 City elections are non-partisan.
 The council meets in regular session the second and fourth Monday of each month in Council Chambers.
 Council work sessions are held the first and third Monday of each month.
 The council also holds the ability to fill vacancies in the council or appoint an acting mayor when a vacancy occurs.